 Ok, so you’ve packed a bag, but where are you going?
 Here’s my ultimate list to the flowers in Southern California:

 And here are a few that I haven’t made it to yet, but my friends’ photos all look stunning and I can’t wait to go!
-Be sure to check out the links and any updated official information before you go because I know that Walker Canyon has shut down entrance due to too many people trampling the flowers!
+Be sure to check out the links and any updated official information before you go because I know that Walker Canyon has shut down their entrance due to too many people trampling the flowers!

 - Walker Canyon Poppies, Lake Elsinore (Possibly closed, check the website for updated information.)